ougi-washi/UE4-KizuEngine/index.md

 1. Adding the plugin to your project's "/Plugins/" folder [(Binaries can be found here)](https://github.com/Hiro-KE/UE4-KizuEngine/releases).
 2. After starting the editor, you'll be able to enable the KizuEngine Plugin.
-3. It will requires you to restart the Unreal Engine Editor.
+3. It will require you to restart the Unreal Engine Editor.
 Now, all the framework components are accessible to your project.

 ### Character Class